Yarmek/qmk_firmware/keyboards/gmmk/pro/ansi/keymaps/yarmek/readme.md

 FN + E moves current application one monitor to the right
 FN + S minimizes current application
 FN + F is used in junction with the "Popout tab" extension to chrome (https://chrome.google.com/webstore/detail/popout-tab/pcfcieidiaaobigemjnkclebhnmgfbco) to pop out current tab to its own window

+# Acknowledgement
+Keymap forked from benschaeff and modified by me